Nvrusha/Nvrusha/README.md

 - 🌱 On a journey to master **Java and Selenium**

-- 💬  Curious about **avaScript, Databases, or Functional Testing?
+- 💬  Curious about **JavaScript, Databases, or Functional Testing?
 Let’s geek out together!**

 - 📫 How to reach me **nivangunevrushali.vn@gmail.com – I’d love to hear from you!**